 There is not a 100% right or wrong answer to this question and so mostly it is a judgment call on the patient’s part.
 There are a few cases where the doctor may have a reason to treat one problem over the other but this is because it will be in the patient’s best interest.

-Sclerotherapy uses ultrasound guidance to inject a medication into veins, causing scarring to occur and closing the vein permanently.
-This procedure is routinely used at IVC and patients want to know how this procedure compares to EndoVenous Thermal Ablation (EVTA) as far as pain caused during the procedure and recovery time after the procedure.
+Sclerotherapy uses ultrasound guidance to inject a medication into veins, causing the vein to scar and close permanently.
+This procedure is routinely used at IVC and patients want to know how this procedure compares to endovenous thermal ablation (EVTA) as far as pain caused during the procedure and recovery time after the procedure.

 The sclerotherapy procedure often involves multiple injections along the course of the the problematic veins.
+These injections utilize a very small needle so most patients tolerate the procedure very well.
 Patients often ask if a local numbing agent could be used to anesthetize the area before the injection of the sclerosing agent.
 This technique is not used as this would require two needle sticks, one needle stick to inject a numbing agent and another needle stick to inject the sclerosing agent.
 In general most patients tolerate the sclerotherapy procedure well and do not need any anesthetic agent.
+Though most patients find both EVTA and sclerotherapy very tolerable, patients often find sclerotherapy the easiest of the procedures we perform.